Prenatal development: Mother's age

 The term advanced maternal age is used to describe women who are over 35 during pregnancy.
 Women who give birth over the age of 35 are more likely to experience complications ranging from preterm birth and delivery by Caesarean section, to an increased risk of giving birth to a child with chromosomal abnormalities such as Down syndrome.
 The chances of stillbirth and miscarriage also increase with maternal age as do the chances of the mother suffering from Gestational diabetes or high blood pressure during pregnancy.
 Some sources suggest that health problems are also associated with teenage pregnancy.
 These may include high blood pressure, low birth weight and premature birth.
 Some studies note that adolescent pregnancy is often associated with poverty, low education, and inadequate family support.
 Stigma and social context tend to create and exacerbate some of the challenges of adolescent pregnancy.

 Drug use

 An estimated 5 percent of fetuses in the United States are exposed to illicit drug use during pregnancy.
 Maternal drug use occurs when drugs ingested by the pregnant woman are metabolized in the placenta and then transmitted to the fetus.
-Recent research displays that there is a correlation between fine motor skills and prenatal risk factors such as the use of psychoactive substances and signs of abortion during pregnancy.
+Recent research displays that there is a correlation between fine motor skills and prenatal risk factors such as the use of psychoactive substances and signs of abortion (miscarriage) during pregnancy.
 As well as perinatal risk factors such as gestation time, duration of delivery, birth weight and postnatal risk factors such as constant falls.